P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Mekanism Generators - Advanced energy generation for Mekanism.

 * Metallurgy 4 Reforged - Adds many materials and even has "Tinkers Construct" support.
 Make alloys and other types of earth metal concoctions.

-* MineColonies - Create a huge Town NPCs/Raids/Structures/Guards and many more.

 * Mixinbootstrap - A library mod.